elba7r/system/erpnext/docs/user/manual/en/customize-erpnext/articles/making-custom-reports-in-erpnext.md

-#Reports in Revalue
+#Reports in ERPNext

-There are three kind of reports in Revalue.
+There are three kind of reports in ERPNext.

 ###1.
 Report Builder

-Report Builder is an in-built report customization tool in Revalue.
+Report Builder is an in-built report customization tool in ERPNext.
 This allows you to define specific fields of the form which shall be added in the report.
 Also you can set required filters, sorting and give preferred name to report.

 <iframe width="660" height="371" src="https://www.youtube.com/embed/y0o5iYZOioU" frameborder="0" allowfullscreen></iframe>